felixwiemuth/JIAL/Readme.md

 ```

 ### Compiling an algorithm
+Run `jialc msg_type_file task_file1 task_file2 ...`.
+This creates the java classes in the current working directory.

 ### Simulating an algorithm
 - Add the compiled sources to a project which has the classes of the runtime system in class path